Shepherds' Crusade (1320): Progress

 The crusade marched south to Aquitaine, attacking castles, royal officials, priests, and lepers along the way.
 Their usual targets, however, were Jews, whom they attacked at Saintes, Verdun-sur-Garonne, Cahors, Albi, and Toulouse, which they reached on 12 June.
 Pope John XXII, in Avignon, gave orders to stop them.
 When they eventually crossed into Spain, their attacks on the Jews were well-known, and James II of Aragon vowed to protect his citizens.
 At first they were prohibited from entering the kingdom at all, but when they did enter in July, James warned all his nobles to make sure the Jews were kept safe.

 As expected the shepherds did attack some Jews, especially at the fortress of Montclus, where over 300 Jews were killed.
 James's son Alfonso was sent out to bring them under control.
-Those responsible for the massacre at Montclus were arrested and executed.
+Those responsible for the killings at Montclus were arrested and executed.
 There were no further incidents and the crusade dispersed.

 Success and downfall

-The Shepherd's crusade was successful for a limited period under the rule of Philip V. The temporary success was a result of the support from town governments, Consuls, the upper class, and the public.
+The crusade was successful for a limited period under the rule of Philip V. The temporary success was a result of the support from town governments, Consuls, the upper class, and the public.
 The wealthy class although they were fearful of the movement, still provided funds to crusaders for the movement and consuls allowed them to possess the arms which were prohibited in the town.
 The consuls defended the crusaders when they attacked Jews, seized their money, goods and robbed churches.
-It was easy to get public empathy in the time of 1320, thus crusaders got the populace which along with other supporters helped them to succeed in targeting the Jews for a brief period in which they killed a large number of Jews.
+It was easy to get public empathy in the time of 1320; thus crusaders got the populace which along with other supporters helped them to succeed in targeting the Jews for a brief period in which they killed a large number of Jews.

 However, soon the crusade came to an end and was destroyed.
 The movement dispersed and the Pastoureaux were captured.
 One major contributor to the downfall of the Pastoureaux was Alfonso, son of James II of Aragon.
 Pastoureaux lost their power at the hands of Alfonso.
 To stop the crusaders a professional military skill was directed against them which targeted the crusaders in small groups and they were reduced to nothing in a blink of an eye.

 The Jews

 After the defeat of the crusade, the Jews were helped by the Aragonese kings to stabilize and to return to their previous positions that they occupied before the movement.
-Aymery de Cros, Senechal of Carcassonne advocated for the protection of Jews based on Jews being "Serfs of the king".
+Aymery de Cros, Senechal of Carcassonne, advocated for the protection of Jews based on Jews being "Serfs of the king".
 He warned the people of Carcassonne of strong action if they supported the crusade against the Jews.
 He did not want such a movement to prevail in the area under his control.
 Therefore, he supported and protected the Jews that were under his power.